FedEx quarterly profit misses Wall Street estimate

-(Reuters) - FedEx Corp (FDX.N) reported quarterly profit that missed Wall Street estimates on Monday, as employee compensation and other expenses weighed on margins.
+(Reuters) - FedEx Corp (FDX.N) reported quarterly profit that missed Wall Street estimates on Monday, as employee compensation and other expenses weighed on results.

 Profit excluding items came in at $3.46 per share, missing analysts’ average estimate of $3.81, according to Thomson Reuters I/B/E/S.